Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD: Related Work

-\paragraph{A phase transition.} Early works \citep{goodfellow_deep_2016,li_towards_2019,jiang_fantastic_2019,lewkowycz_large_2020} revealed that large initial learning rates often enhance generalization at the cost of initial loss reduction. \citet{jastrzebski_break-even_2020} attributed this to a sudden phase transition, termed the break-even point, marking the end of progressive sharpening.
+\paragraph{A phase transition.} Early works \citep{goodfellow_deep_2016,li_towards_2019,jiang_fantastic_2019,lewkowycz_large_2020} revealed that large initial step sizes often enhance generalization at the cost of initial loss reduction. \citet{jastrzebski_break-even_2020} attributed this to a sudden phase transition, termed the break-even point, marking the end of progressive sharpening.
 This transition slows the convergence by confining the dynamics to a region of lower sharpness.
 Unlike progressive sharpening, this phenomenon is considered to be induced by the gradient-based algorithm becoming unstable, not by the landscape. \citet{jastrzebski_relation_2019,jastrzebski_break-even_2020,cohen_gradient_2021,cohen_adaptive_2022} indeed showed that the phase transition comes at different points for different algorithms on the same landscapes. \citet{jastrzebski_relation_2019,jastrzebski_break-even_2020} showed that in the case of mini-batch SGD this phase comes earlier for bigger step sizes and smaller batch sizes, without quantifying it. \citet{cohen_gradient_2021,cohen_adaptive_2022} later showed indeed that it comes at the instability thresholds for the full-batch optimization algorithms.
-We manage here to quantify the value of the instability threshold for mini-batch SGD, thus characterizing when the phase transition happen for SGD. \emph{Importantly, the fact that progressive sharpening does not end on the landscape, but is limited by algorithmic properties implies that the locations of stabilization of the optimization algorithms surprisingly are not stationary points.}
+We manage here to quantify the value of the instability threshold for mini-batch SGD, thus characterizing when the phase transition happens for SGD.